FeddericoWayne/Social-Network-API/README.md

   ## <a id="Installation">Installation</a>

   No installation is needed.
-Follow the instructions in the Description section of this README to post technology-related content and interact with other users in the comment section.
+Follow the instructions in the Description section of this README to perform CRUD operations on the user/friend/thought/reaction of this social network API.

 ***

   ## <a id="Usage">Usage</a>

-  This App is a blog for people to post about everything technology.
+  This is a social network API for users to share their thoughts, add other users' as friends, and react to other users' thoughts.

 ***